hoppscotch/hoppscotch/README.md

  - Toggle between RAW input and parameter list

 :wave: **Responses**: Contains the status line, headers and the message/response body

+ - Copy response to clipboard
+ - View preview for HTML responses

 _HTML responses have "Preview HTML" feature_